The Bishopstone Village Website

 Distance: 3.5 miles average.

-Walk 6 CROUCHESTON DROVE AND ROMAN ROAD (Last walked by me 23 Jun 11)
+Walk 6 CROUCHESTON DROVE AND ROMAN ROAD

 From the White Hart follow the road through the village, past the fishing lakes, over the bridge and across the cross roads, following the road due south out of the village until you pass the barns on your left hand side.
 Continue south up rising ground, following the track (Croucheston Drove), which can be a little overgrown in summer.
 The path takes you through an enclosed valley and after about 1km it rises steeply up the hill to GR 060232.
 Turn left onto the Roman Road footpath.
 Again this can have crops on it, but the footpath is normally well designated.
-It leads across the field to a reservoir at GR073237 designated by a pole with a ball on top and on to a second reservoir and tumulus at GR078243.
+It leads across the field to a reservoir at GR073237 designated by a pole and on to a second reservoir and tumulus at GR078243.
 Carry along the Roman Road, then follow the track at GR081255 North West down the hill and past the barns at GR075256 back into the village for a well deserved pint!

 Distance: 5.5 miles (Difficult but a little less strenuous if walked in the other direction - CLOCKWISE (hope that makes sense))